DawKozlowski/Translator/README.md

 For proper functioning of the software, the main server and language servers must be running.
 However, there is a validation that predicts the possibility of an error.
-To translate word to the appropriate language you need to insert right language code E.g. for English it is EN
+To translate word to the appropriate language you need to insert right language code E.g. for English it is EN You also need to insert port number where the client will be waiting for the answer.